Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: State of the Art

-Most software projects exceed the capacity of a single developer, requiring multiple developers and teams to collaborate (``work together'') and coordinate (``align goals'').
-Collaboration happens \emph{across} teams, often in a more formal and structured form, and \emph{within} teams, where familiarity with other team members and frequent colocation fosters informal communication \cite{hATC}.
+\myparagraph{Collaboration in Software Engineering.} Most software projects exceed the capacity of a single developer, requiring multiple developers and teams to collaborate (``work together'') and coordinate (``align goals'').
+Collaboration happens \emph{across} teams, often in a more formal and structured form, and \emph{within} teams, where familiarity with other team members and frequent co-location fosters informal communication \cite{hATC}.
 At a technical level, to allow multiple developers to work together, \emph{abstraction} and a \emph{divide and conquer} strategy are essential.
 Dividing software into \emph{components} (modules, functions, subsystems) and hiding internals behind \emph{interfaces} is a key principle of modular software development that allows teams to divide work, and work mostly independently until the final system is integrated \cite{VII1,06Iv}.

 Teams within an organization tend to align with the technical structure of the system, with individuals or teams assigned to components \cite{mFZV}, hence the technical structure (interfaces and dependencies between components) influences the points where teams collaborate and coordinate.
-Coordination challenges are especially observed when teams cannot easily and informally communicate, often studied in the context of distributed teams of global corporations \cite{AzHU,FlkT} and open source ecosystems \cite{1i9g,ozxl}.
+Coordination challenges are especially observed when teams cannot easily and informally communicate, often studied in the context of distributed teams of global corporations \cite{AzHU,FlkT} and open-source ecosystems \cite{1i9g,ozxl}.

 More broadly, \emph{interdisciplinary} collaboration often poses challenges.
-It has been shown that when team members differ in their academic and professional backgrounds, it leads to communication, cultural or methodical challenges when working together \cite{mnPb}.
+It has been shown that when team members differ in their academic and professional backgrounds and possess different expectations on the same system, communication, cultural, and methodical challenges often emerge when working together \cite{mnPb,passi}.
 Key insights are that successful interdisciplinary collaboration depends on professional role, structural characteristics, personal characteristics, and a history of collaboration; specifically, structural factors such as unclear mission, insufficient time, excessive workload, and lack of administrative support are barriers to collaboration \cite{N1oU}.

 The component \emph{interface} plays a key role in collaboration as a \emph{negotiation and collaboration point}.
 It is where teams (re-)negotiate how to divide work and assign responsibilities \cite{zu7r}.
 Team members often seek information that may not be captured in interface descriptions, as interfaces are rarely fully specified \cite{JztF}.
 In an idealized development process, interfaces are defined early based on what is assumed to remain stable \cite{VII1}, because changes to interfaces later are expensive and require the involvement of multiple teams.
 In addition, interfaces reflect \emph{key architectural decisions} for the system, aimed to achieve desired overall qualities \cite{FvQJ}.